tahirtursun/LiveIntent/GettingStarted.md

 To run the project on intelliJ
     after cloning the code to intelliJ

    - go to src/test/java/com.liveintent/runners/cukes runner

 Run the code using Maven commend via intellij terminal
-    - go to root folder of the project and type to see if there is any compile issue
+    - go to root folder of the project

     - maven verify
-    - if no isssue, then run the code using commend below

     - maven test